-The Foundation Certificate in Couple Counselling and Psychotherapy is our introductory course and is designed to serve as a grounding to apply for a professional training.
+The Foundation Certificate in Couple Counselling and Psychotherapy serves as a grounding to apply for a clinical professional training.

 Location: 10 New Street, London EC2M 4TP (near Liverpool Street Station)

 Teaching and supervision is provided by senior staff.
-All our trainings and supervisions are delivered by highly experienced staff at Tavistock Relationships.
+All our training courses and supervisions are delivered by highly experienced staff at Tavistock Relationships.

 Tavistock Relationships' Foundation Certificate in Couple Counselling and Psychotherapy course is the next step towards a career in psychotherapy and couple counselling.

 In this certificate level course students develop counselling skills and gain a deeper understanding of psychodynamic and psychoanalytic theories and concepts with a particular focus on the couple relationship.